 9. “Full confirmation” that exam board papers will be offered to students on request, if they wish to do them.

 10. DfE should indicate what it thinks would be a “reasonable” reduction in fees charged by exam boards.
-Schools Week revealed boards had increased entry prices, despite exams not going ahead.
+FE Week revealed boards had increased entry prices, despite exams not going ahead.
 But boards have since backed down – saying schools and colleges can delay making payments.

 11. Plans should be in place in case of a high volume of appeals this year “as parents and pupils seek speculatively to challenge grades”.